KJStrand/aframe-neural-net/README.md

 # aframe-neural-net
-3D visualization of CNN architecture
+3D visualization of CNN architecture.
+Work in progress contained on Glitch branch.